Routine Venipuncture

 - Scenario #2

 - Bobby Jones, a phlebotomist at Community Hospital, enters the room of Mrs. Mary Grayson with a physician's order for blood tests.
-After greeting Mrs. Grayson, identifying himself, and properly identifying the patient, using two methods of identification, Bobby prepares for the venipuncture.As he approaches the patient's bed, he notices a sign posted above the bed that reads: "Restricted left arm u
+After greeting Mrs. Grayson, identifying himself, and properly identifying the patient using two methods of identification, Bobby prepares for the venipuncture.As he approaches the patient's bed, he notices a sign posted above the bed that reads: "Restricted left arm us

 - Scenario #3

-- A phlebotomist was collecting a STAT prothrombin time (PT) and complete blood count (CBC) on a patient when blood flow unexpectedly stopped.
+- A phlebotomist was collecting a STAT prothrombin time (PT) and CBC on a patient when blood flow unexpectedly stopped.
 The lavender top tube being drawn at the time was less than one-third full.
-The light-blue top tube had already been drawn for the prothrombin time.Before resorting to a second venipuncture, which of the following procedures should be attempted in order to ad
+The light-blue top tube had already been drawn for the prothrombin time.Before resorting to a second venipuncture, which of the following procedures should be attempted in order to adequately fill the laven

 - References